 - The thickness of the yarn determines how many stitches fit on your arm.
 Be prepared to make narrow items.
-If you hoped for something that fitted the complete length and width of a queen size bed you may be disappointed.
+If you have doing a bedroom refresh and you hoped for something that fitted the complete length and width of a queen size bed, you may be disappointed.

 Tips For When You’re Ready To Start Your Arm Knitting Session:

 - Have the yarn you’re using completely unwound from the skein.
 You need to twist the yarn as you’re creating the stitches.
-Ff the skein isn’t unwound, you’ll experience knots.
+If the skein isn’t unwound, you’ll experience knots.

-- If using Super Bulky or Jumbo yarns, have a clean sheet or mat underneath to keep it clean.
+- If using Super Bulky or Jumbo yarns like Knit Collage Wanderlust yarn , have a clean sheet or mat underneath to keep it clean.
 You’ll want to keep the expensive merino wool in tip top condition.